 Too many meeting attendees may interfere with decision-making on larger boards.
 Some might feel uninvolved, while others may bring up too many controversial ideas, leading to decisional dead ends.

-Solution: Pick each meeting attendee based on their meeting roles and assign action items to all of them.
-Harvard Business Review says eight people is enough to run effective meetings.
+✅ Solution: Pick each meeting attendee based on their meeting roles and assign action items to all of them.
+Harvard Business Review says eight people are enough to run effective meetings.

 Key takeaways